 Rotenone occurs in the roots, stems, and leaves of tropical plants in the pea family (Fabaceae).
 Ingestion has a relatively minor effect on land animals because the enzymes and acids of the digestive system break it down.
-Rotenone must be absorbed into the bloodstream, usually across the gill membrane of fish, to be harmful.
+Rotenone must be absorbed into the bloodstream, usually across the gill membrane, to be harmful.
 It kills by inhibiting the biochemical reaction some cells use to turn nutrients into energy.
 Essentially, rotenone starves the cells, causing death.

 One Fish, Two Fish: Saving the Yellowstone Cutthroat Trout